 Of course, there is going to be a ghost story associated with the mausoleum.
 In the 1950s, the Tarte family bought Roche Harbor Resort and came across an urn.
 They later learned that the urn contained the ashes of a woman named Ada Beane, a staff member of the McMillin household.
 The new owners entombed Ada’s ashes in the mausoleum as well, though not in a seat at the table as she would not have sat with them in life.
-Legend has it that Ada still walks the halls of Roche Harbor’s Hotel De Hiro.
+Legend has it that Ada still walks the halls of Roche Harbor’s Bed and Breakfast De Hiro.
 There have been a few “encounters” by Roche Harbor employees who have seen her.

 Other Things to See and Do in Roche Harbor